 Free bulbs provided without request, with little or no education.
 Consistent with Standard CFL assumptions.

-Kits provided free to students through school, with education program.
-Consistent with Standard CFL assumptions.
+1st year ISR for school kits based on ComEd PY9 data for the Elementary Energy Education program.

 Opt-in program to receive kits via mail, with little or no education.
 Consistent with Standard CFL assumptions.